instaclustr/cadence-cookbooks-instafood/cookbooks/child-workflows/child-workflows-megafood.md

   // ...
 ```
 Let's break this down a bit:
 1. First, we create a stub to our parent workflow.
-We do this by calling the Cadence SDK to get the Id of the parent workflow, the create the stub for it.
+We do this by calling the Cadence SDK to get the Id of the parent workflow, then create the stub for it.
-2. Now that we have the stub, we get access to the methods on it.
+2. Now that we have the stub, we get access to the methods in it.
 We call **updateEta** and provide the ETA, which gets sent asynchronously.
 3. The workflow continues as the order is being prepared.

 ## Instafood child workflow reflection

-The above example is a good example of how to use child workflows, and its a great example of **why** you want to use them.
+Above is a good example of how to use child workflows, and it's also a great example of **why** you want to use them.

-Here we are calling a child workflow asynchronously and letting it signal the parent workflow when the important information is ready.
+Here we are calling a child workflow asynchronously and letting it signal to the parent workflow when the important information is ready.
 The parent workflow can keep working until this information is ready.
 This is cruicial for a workflow such as this, where we want to inform the customer of an ETA or dispatch a courier, but it doesn't make sense for the restaurant preparation workflow to have this responsibility.